dat3Cph/material/docs/projects/sp-2-api-hub/README.md

 ### 1. The API

 1. Build the API with the techstack and architecture we have used so far.
-This means that you should use Javalin, JPA, DTOs, Java streams, and **maybe** fetching data from other REST API's.
+This means that you should use Javalin, JPA, DTOs, Java streams, and **optionally** fetching data from other REST API's.
 2. Make sure that you have a good selection of endpoints.
-You should have at least 4 endpoints per team member - and all CRUD methods should be implemented.
+You should have at least 4 unique endpoints per team member - and all CRUD methods should be implemented.
 3. The endpoints should be secured with JWT tokens.
 Decide which roles you want to have in your API.
+Like USER, ADMIN etc.
 4. Make sure that you implement good error handling in your API, and that the API returns the correct status codes and error messages in json format.
 5. Create an http file with manual tests.